Renting House in Germany

 Germany Has a Lot of Deposits

-The Kaution, or security deposit, is one of those things that catches a lot of new arrivals off guard.
-Not because it’s surprising that a deposit exists, but because of how large it can be.
-Under German rental law, a landlord can legally ask for up to three times the net cold rent (Nettokaltmiete) as a deposit.
-So if you’re renting a 2-bedroom apartment in Berlin long term for €1,200 net cold per month, you could be handing over €3,600 before you’ve even unpacked a single box.
+The Kaution (security deposit) is one of those things that catches new arrivals genuinely off guard.
+Not because deposits are surprising in themselves, but because of the size.
+Under §551 of the Bürgerliches Gesetzbuch (BGB, the German Civil Code), a landlord can legally demand up to three times the net cold rent (Nettokaltmiete) as a deposit.
+Rent a two-bedroom apartment in Wolfsburg for €900 net cold per month and you could be handing over €2,700 before you’ve moved a single piece of furniture.

 Apartment Floor Counting in Germany